timbeiko/eth-roadmap-faq/README.md

 Non-exhaustive, if there's a question you'd like answered, please add as an issue/PR.
 Feel free to submit Q&As as a PR, too.

+Full disclaimer: this current version was typed in <1h, and will likely have typos & minor inaccuracies.

 ## Merge

 * What actually went on with the [Kiln merge](https://blog.ethereum.org/2022/03/14/kiln-merge-testnet/)?